MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task3/Readme.md

 The history of quantum computing is equally fascinating.
 Let me walk you through some of the key milestones that have shaped the field.

 <img width="894" height="435" alt="Captura de pantalla 2026-03-24 a la(s) 7 26 22 a m" src="https://github.com/user-attachments/assets/b6753be1-f3fb-4bf0-8559-744a99c6fba2" />

+It is truly remarkable how prominent physicists contributed to the early development of quantum computing.